Docs

 Experimental request retry

-, in which every successful request adds an expirable token to a bucket, and every retry consumes a number of those tokens.
+On failure, subgraph requests can be retried automatically.
+This is deactivated by default for .
+This uses Finagle's RetryBudget algorithm, in which every successful request adds an expirable token to a bucket, and every retry consumes a number of those tokens.
 On top of that, a minimal number of retries per second is available, to test regularly when the retry budget was entirely consumed or on startup when very few requests have been sent.
-The tokens expire so the budget has a large number of available retries if a lot of recent requests were successful but reduces quickly on frequent failures to avoid sending too much traffic to the .
+The tokens expire so the budget has a large number of available retries if a lot of recent requests were successful but reduces quickly on frequent failures to avoid sending too much traffic to the subgraph.

 It is configurable as follows: